I-lost-everytime/summer-of-bitcoin-prs/README.md

 - **PR_LINK:** https://github.com/saiy2k/nostr-components/pull/52
 - **STATUS:** Open
-- **PROBLEM:** Follow button allowed interaction while loading or unavailable.
+- **PROBLEM:** The follow button remained interactive during loading and unavailable states, allowing users to trigger actions that could not be completed.
+   This caused inconsistent behavior for keyboard users and unclear state announcements for screen readers.
-- **SOLUTION:** Added disabled attribute, blocked focus, and improved ARIA semantics.
+- **SOLUTION:** Implemented proper disabled-state handling by applying the disabled attribute, blocking focus when unavailable, and improving ARIA semantics to accurately reflect interaction state.
 - **TECH:** TypeScript, Web Components
 - **SCOPE:** Accessibility